Need to talk? Call 1800 882 436.

 What is fetal alcohol spectrum disorder?

-What are the symptoms of FASD?
+What symptoms are related to FASD?

 Behavioural and learning differences